Apollo Robbins: In popular culture

 Robbins has appeared several times on television.
 He was a guest on The View on January 22, 2008.
 He hosted TruTV's reality show, Real Hustle (Season 1, Episode 1, "The Distract and Conquer Con").

-Robbins served as technical advisor on TNT's series Leverage, a heist film TV show starring Timothy Hutton and Christian Kane, even appearing in the 2nd Season's seventh episode, "The Two Live Crew Job" (2009).
+Robbins served as technical advisor on TNT's series Leverage, a heist film TV show starring Timothy Hutton and Christian Kane, also appearing in the 2nd Season's seventh episode, "The Two Live Crew Job" (2009).

 Robbins appeared on Nova ScienceNow to illustrate some features of "how the brain works" on a 2011 episode, alongside fellow magician Penn Jillette, roboticist Rodney Brooks, neuroscientist David Eagleman, and others.

 Also in 2011, Robbins appeared on the Australian television comedy series Lawrence Leung's Unbelievable, on an episode entitled "Magic," in which he was joined by stage magicians Lance Burton and Tim Ellis.
 In December 2011, he was one of many featured speakers in a documentary (a European co-production) about the brain entitled Das automatische Gehirn (The Automatic Brain).